Europe’s centrists are flocking to the right on migration. For some, it may be too late

 Tusk will hope this gambit sets the table for May’s election to succeed Poland’s PiS-aligned, veto-happy president – a contest that is absolutely pivotal to the government’s legislative hopes.
 “It’s an existential issue for this coalition, and they don’t want to take chances on issues like migration,” Kucharczyk said.

-Scholz may be looking on enviably.
+Scholz may be looking on with envy.
 Tusk has staked out a hardline position on the border before the issue tanks his popularity, but for the German leader, it may already be too late.

 Scholz, whose SPD party is on course to lose power next year, has been slow to react to public anger, ignited most recently by a fatal stabbing in the western city of Solingen.
 The suspect was identified as a 26-year-old Syrian man with alleged links to ISIS, who had been due for deportation.